Today is the birthday of Pulitzer Prize winning authors Booth Tarkington (1869) and Edwin O'Connor (1918).

 Angela's Ashes was written by Frank McCourt.
 The first edition was published in 1996 by Scribner.
 It was 364 pages long, and the retail price was $23.00.
 Angela's Ashes won the Pulitzer Prize for Autobiography.

-Here are the first edition points: Copyright page has full number line "1 3 5 7 9 10 8 6 4 2".
+Here are the first edition criteria: Copyright page has full number line "1 3 5 7 9 10 8 6 4 2".
 Boards are plum colored with burgundy cloth spine.
 Dust jacket price is $23.00 on the first printing.
 It was changed to $24.00 on the second printing and the next few printing after that.
 It was then changes to $25.00.
 The back of the dust jacket has the number "09962250" on the bottom right corner, and "52300" over the smaller bar code on the bottom left corner.

 Warning: The book club edition also has a full number line, but the boards are a cream color with burgundy spine.
 Click here for more photos...